 At this point the case picked up spectacularly.
-Felfe proposed to the CE section to make Panzinger more attractive to the KGB: he had Panzinger tell Heinz that Busch had asked him to serve as a letter drop for the BND and also that Busch had been made chief of a special BND office handling Baltic and North Sea operations.
-In February 1959 he had Panzinger ask the KGB for a meeting.
+Felfe proposed to the CE section to make Panzinger more attractive to the KGB; he had Panzinger tell Heinz that Busch had asked him to serve as a letter drop for the BND and also that Busch had been made chief of a special BND office handling Baltic and North Sea operations: In February 1959 he had Panzinger ask the KGB for a meeting.
 As reason for the meeting, Panzinger was to discuss the war crimes charges which hung over his head.
 The Soviets had released Panzinger without giving him an amnesty and the old General lived in fear of arrest.
 Actually, sometime previously the BND had arranged with the Bavarian LfV President to brief a high official of the Bavarian Justice Ministry so that no action would be taken against Panzinger without prior warning to the BND.
-Unfortunately, as it later turned out, only one such person in the Justice Ministry was briefed.
-The KGB may have known of it, however, since once before when Panzinger had discussed the charges with his KGB case officer, the latter had assured him that his case would never come up.
+Unfortunately, only one such person in the Justice Ministry was briefed.
+The KGB apparently knew of it, however, since once before when Panzinger had discussed the charges with his KGB case officer, the latter had assured him that his case would never come up.
 Nevertheless, under Felfe's direction Panzinger asked the KGB case officer for a meeting to discuss this problem.
 He traveled to Berlin on 22 February 1959.
 The KGB case officer told him he would see what he could do about the charges, but did not offer much hope for an amnesty.
 At the same time, he said he thought Panzinger's case merited a more "secure" communications arrangement and instructed him in the methods of OWVL reception.
-(Felfe told his Western colleagues with great interest that this was the first BND double agent to receive OWVL from the KGB.)
+(Felfe told his Western colleagues with great interest that this was the first BND double agent to receive OWVL from the KGB).

 Now strange things began to happen in Panzinger's operation.
-In July he received a KGB instruction via OWVL to find out if the East German HVA defector Max Heim had been a BND or a BfV agent prior to his defection.
+In July he received a KGB instruction via OWVL to find out if the East German HVA defector Max

+Sediel NO FOREIGN DISSEM

+Heim had been a BND or a BfV agent prior to his defection.
 This was in many ways a very indiscreet question on the part of the KGB.
-The CIA liaison officer for security matters, who was already on Felfe's trail at this time, wrote the following comments in August 1959: "Unless Panzinger has grossly overstated his BND connections to the Soviets it is strange that the KGB seems to think he might have access to this information.
-If the KGB actually asked the question this could be an indication that the KGB knows Panzinger has been turned and calculates that the BND will supply a true answer.
-On the other hand...consider the possibility that (Felfe) has been asked this question..."
+The CIA liaison officer for security matters, who was already on Felfe's trail at this time, wrote the following comments in August 1959;

-t i

-e -i

-Bad